IUS-CS/project-facebook-api-integration-software/Docs/projectreflections.md

 with the effort of my team members include: software planning, analyzing and designing which include: the buttons and their functionalities, the initial graphical user interface, and implemented code for each component.
 I have also added unit test for the software main window before we added our methods.
-I participated to write the required documents for our software.
+I participated to write the required documents that describe our software.

  #### James Schlesener